+XI.2.
 Academic Year and Credit Units

-The academic year at Carroll Institute runs from early August to the end of July.
+The academic year at Carroll Seminary runs from early August to the end of July.
 The year is divided into five, 8-week terms for master-level students and into two, 16-week semesters for doctoral students.
 See the following chart for term names and approximate dates.

-Master-Level Courses (8 weeks) Doctoral-Level Courses (16 weeks) Alpha Term (Aug-Sept) Fall Semester (Aug-Nov) Emmanuel Term (Oct-Nov) Paschal Term (Jan-Mar) Spring Semester (Jan-May) Omega Term (Apr-May) Summer Term (Jun-Jul)
+Master-Level Courses (8 weeks) Alpha Term (Aug-Sept) Emmanuel Term (Oct-Nov) Paschal Term (Jan-Mar) Omega Term (Apr-May) Summer Term (Jun-Jul)